golang/website/content/static/doc/mod.md

 information about a specific revision in a version control repository.
 For example, `v0.0.0-20191109021931-daa7c04131f5` is a pseudo-version.

-Pseudo-versions are used to refer to revisions for which no [semantic version tags](#glos-semantic-version-tag) are available.
+Pseudo-versions may refer to revisions for which no [semantic version tags](#glos-semantic-version-tag) are available.
 They may be used to test commits before creating version tags, for example, on a development branch.

 Each pseudo-version has three parts:

-* A base version (`vX.Y.Z`), which refers to a version before the revision described by the pseudo-version or `vX.0.0` if there is no such version.
+* A base version prefix (`vX.0.0` or `vX.Y.Z-0`), which is either derived from a semantic version tag that precedes the revision or `vX.0.0` if there is no such tag.
 * A timestamp (`yymmddhhmmss`), which is the UTC time the revision was created.
   In Git, this is the commit time, not the author time.
 * A revision identifier (`abcdefabcdef`), which is a 12-character prefix of the